What are the Characteristics of Operations Research?

 For example, a hospital may use OR to:

-• Allocate doctors and nurses efficiently.
+• Assign physicians and nurses effectively.

-• Optimize the scheduling of surgeries.
+• Maximize the arrangement of surgery.

 Model Building